Kara L. Kerr, Ph.D.

 Courtney is a doctoral student in Clinical Psychology.
 She graduated from Luther College in 2021 with a double major in psychology and biology.
 She worked as a research assistant in Pediatric Endocrinology and Diabetes at the University of Iowa Hospital and Clinics.
 Courtney is interested in studying the impact of emotion regulation skills on cognitive development in children and adolescents.
 Additionally, she is involved in research studying risk and protective factors related to psychopathology in adolescents.

 Leia is the LAB Lab.
 She is interested in positive reinforcement paradigms, particularly those involving food rewards.
 In her spare time she enjoys hiking, kayaking, swimming, and, most of all, dock diving.
-She has earned her Canine Good Citizen, Dock Master, and Dock Senior Advanced titles.
+She has earned her Community Canine (Canine Good Citizen Advanced), Dock Master, Dock Senior Advanced, and Novice Trick Dog titles.

 Current Research Assistants